-3 Bew, M., & Richards, M., 2008, BIM Maturity Model.
+1 Bew, M., & Richards, M., 2008, BIM Maturity Model.
 Paper presented at the Construct IT Autumn 2008 Members' Meeting.
 Brighton, UK.
+2 This BIM maturity level matrix is currently replaced with EN ISO 19650 concept and it is used only for the purpose of this version of the document and tool.
 The main results obtained from the survey show the current state of BIM adoption in the public construction sector: the project phases in which BIM is employed and the most common costs and benefits associated with each phase.